chauser/CameraConfiguration/README.md

 Pixel format: the available dashboard viewers support only the MPEG pixel format.
 Some USB cameras do not support MPEG format.
 For example, I have one that only supports the YUYV format.
 The good news is that the wpilib camera server can convert other formats to MPEG.
 The bad news is that this is a cpu-intensive operation that grows as the product of the stream resolution's width and height.

 What about IP cameras?
 IP cameras plug directly into a network switch on the robot and operate independently of the robot code.
 For several years our favorite camera was the Axis M-1065L, a sophisticated security system camera with many possible configurations.
-These cameras can be completely independent of the robot code, having no effect on RoboRIO or Pi performance since those cpus never see the data from the camera.
+These cameras can be completely independent of the robot code, having no effect on roboRIO or Pi performance since those cpus never see the data from the camera.
 Bandwidth, resolution, frame rate and compression for an IP camera are controlled using on-camera mechanisms that depend on the specific camera.
 Consult the camera documentation.

 Some IP cameras these days do not support mjpeg streaming format and instead use rtsp (Real-time Streaming Protocol).
 None of the FRC standard dashboards support this protocol.
 To use these you'll need to use a different program on the driverstation computer -- VLC works (but imposes very high latency).
 Other people talk about using ffmpeg, and various security camera systems and tools to view video from rtsp-only cameras.